About MIT Press eBooks

 About the Author

-Barry Naughton is Professor of Chinese Economy and Sokwanlok Chair of Chinese International Affairs at the University of California, San Diego.
-He is the author of Growing Out of the Plan: Chinese Economic Reform, 1978-1993.
+Barry Naughton, an economist, is Professor and Sokwanlok Chair at the Graduate School of International Relations and Pacific Studies at the University of California, San Diego.
+He is the author of Growing Out of the Plan: Chinese Economic Reform, 1978–1993 and The Chinese Economy: Transitions and Growth (MIT Press).

 —Deborah Davis, Professor of Sociology, Yale University